-OSFED has often been misinterpreted as a subclinical diagnosis, where there are no symptoms or signs that the individual is presenting with a specific eating disorder, but it is as serious as Anorexia, Bulima or other recognizable binge eating disorders.
+OSFED has often been misinterpreted as a subclinical diagnosis, where there are no symptoms or signs that the individual is presenting with a specific eating disorder, but it is as serious as Anorexia, Bulima or other recognisable binge eating disorders.
 Individuals suffering from OSFED are equally as deserving and in need of comprehensive clinical treatment.
-Despite Anorexia Nervosa being perhaps the most widely publicized and recognizable, OSFED is in fact the most common eating disorder; estimated to affect between 32-53% of all individuals affected by eating disorders.
-OSFED therefore needs to be taken seriously as it can result in severe medical complications as well as other psychiatric illnesses, including distorted body image (body dysmorphia) anxiety, depression and in some cases, even suicide.
+Despite Anorexia Nervosa being perhaps the most widely publicised and recognizable, OSFED is in fact the most common eating disorder; estimated to affect between 32-53% of all individuals with eating disorders.
+OSFED therefore needs to be taken seriously as it can result in severe medical complications as well as other psychiatric illnesses, including a distorted body image (body dysmorphia) anxiety, depression and in some cases, even suicide.

 What are the signs, symptoms and subtypes of OSFED?

 - Bulimia Nervosa: An individual meets the criteria for bulimia but binges or purges less frequently and/or for a limited period of time.

 - Binge Eating Disorder: An individual meets the criteria for binge eating disorder, but again these behaviours occur less often and for briefer periods of time.
 During these episodes, the person eats rapidly in a short period of time, consuming an amount of food considered significantly larger than what is deemed normal, yet he or she is unable to control his or her actions.

 - Atypical Anorexia Nervosa: An individual exhibits the restrictive behaviors and other symptoms associated with Anorexia, however they do not always meet the unhealthy weight criteria range.

 - Purging disorder: Purging behaviors are common and may include vomiting, exercising excessively, and abusing laxatives and other medications with the aim to control one’s weight.